Skip to content

 Volunteer support, outreach and leadership development

-One way we support our volunteers is through Action Teams organized around shared interest and affinities.
+One way we support our volunteers is through Action Teams organized around shared interests and affinities.
 Some of these teams support our D&I efforts by providing community spaces, engagement with peers, and cultivation of leadership.
-D&I-related teams include Asian Pacific, Climate and Culture, Conservative Caucus, Environmental Justice, Higher Education, Latinos, Latinx Catholic, Listening to Indigenous Voices, LGBTQA+Allies, People of the Global Majority, and Youth, as well as many teams organized around diverse affiliations.
-See our CCL Community website for a list of all of our action teams and follow @ccl_inclusion on Twitter and Instagram to learn more.
+D&I-related teams include Asian Pacific, Climate and Culture, Climate Reality Leadership Corps, Conservative Outreach, Environmental Justice, Faith Community, Higher Education, Latinos, Listening to Indigenous Voices, LGBTQA+Allies, Peace Corps, People of the Global Majority, Persons with Disabilities, and Youth, as well as many teams organized around diverse affiliations.
+See our CCL Community website for a list of all of our action teams and follow @cclinclusion on BlueSky and Instagram to learn more.

-Our Spanish-Language outreach includes a website (climavivible.org), materials translated into Spanish outreach to Spanish-language media, and Spanish accounts on Twitter and Instagram.
+Our Spanish-Language outreach includes a website (climavivible.org), materials translated into Spanish, outreach to Spanish-language media, and Spanish accounts on BlueSky and Instagram.

 On a regional level, we work with Community Ambassadors to help our regions and chapters conduct educational programs, training, and BIPOC outreach and support.

-Our higher education program focuses on students, educators and non-student allies.
-For students, we have developed the Campus Leaders Program, which trains and supports them in starting a climate campaign or CCL chapter at their school.
-Students are also engaged through internships with CCL staff and volunteer leaders.
+Our higher education program focuses on students, educators, and non-student allies.
+We invite students to join our Higher Education Team.
+There, they can connect with like-minded peers and learn about national initiatives taking place across the country.
+Additionally, we offer internships with CCL staff and volunteer leaders.
 We conduct regular outreach to educators, educational institutions, and other organizations working with youth on climate for our national conferences, regional conferences, Earth Week, and more.
 For more about our higher education efforts, see citizensclimatehighered.org.

 Reaching across the aisle